anushap6571/Math-Bank/README.md

     - Should be able to allow users to create an account, log in/out

     - Should be able to graph functions

+Targeted Users:
+Potential users for the website include students and educators looking to solve math problems and store results for future use.
+Anyone who would need help with solving math problems can use our application as well.
+Mainly targets users with medium complexity problems (basic arithmetic, trig functions, matrices, or graphing functions).